rahims/Support-Dashboard/README.markdown

 the configuration files with values for your setup (steps 6, 7, and 8), and, lastly, pointing Twilio to the correct handler (step 9).

-1. Make a MySQL database for Support Dashboard (optionally, you can just add the table to an existing database).
+1. Make a MySQL database for Support Dashboard.

 2. Create the MySQL table by importing support_dashboard.sql.